Walnut Street Culvert Stormwater Mitigation Project receives $60,000 in Appalachian Regional Commission Funds

 SEDA-COG is a community and economic development agency in Lewisburg and is one of seven Local Development Districts in Pennsylvania.
 SEDA-COG enhances the quality of life and economic advantage for residents and businesses in the 11 central Pennsylvania counties through its vital partnerships and initiatives.

-The Township of Mount Carmel anticipates receiving a $300,000 housing rehabilitation grant and interested residents should apply now to get on the waiting list for the no-cost repairs.
+The Borough of Milton had received a $500,000 housing rehabilitation grant and interested residents who live within the town limits should apply now to get on the waiting list for the no-cost repairs.

 Interested residents may call SEDA-COG’s call Stacy Anderson at 570-524-4491 Ext.
 7215.